PinkKaito/CivicPulse/PitchDayCheatSheet.md

 ## 1. Executive Summary & Core Narrative

 ### The 60-Second Pitch
 > **"CivicPulse is a dual-AI public fact-checker and phishing guard.
-Any citizen can paste a suspicious message, news link, or job pitch, and get an instant, plain-language verdict on whether it's trustworthy — audited independently by two different AI models on a decentralized network, with a cryptographic receipt proving the check actually happened."**
+Any citizen can paste a suspicious message, news link, or job pitch, and get an instant, plain-language verdict on whether it's trustworthy — audited independently by two different AI models on a decentralized network, with a receipt proving the check actually happened."**

 ### Why CivicPulse Matters (The Public-Value Narrative)
 1. **The Scam & Misinformation Epidemic:** Vulnerable citizens (seniors, non-native speakers, youth) are bombarded with phishing SMS, fake government aid notices, and viral WhatsApp hoaxes designed to induce panic or urgency.